 Conquer Your Nerves With Practice Interviews

 Do practice interviews with a family member or friend.
 Can’t find someone to help?
-Practice with your pets or plants (we won’t judge)!
-If you think about your answers beforehand, and say them out loud, it might help you feel less nervous during the actual interview.
+Practice with your pets or plants (they won’t judge)!
+If you think about your answers beforehand, and say them out loud a couple of times, it might help you feel less nervous during the actual interview.

 Consider Your Self

-When you rehearse for your Canadian student visa interview, ask your practice interviewer to assess the content of your answers and non-verbal cues.
-Researchers have found non-verbal cues like tone and body language can impact over half (55%) of a conversation
+When you rehearse for your Canadian student visa interview, ask your practice interviewer to judge both the content of your answers and your non-verbal cues.
+Researchers have found non-verbal cues like tone and body language can impact over half (55%) of a conversation.

 Make the Most of Each Question